 What was Welsh Not?

-The cure was to completely remove the Welsh language from schooling – despite it being the everyday language of the majority.
-And this idea took hold, it became generally accepted that the Welsh language was a ‘problem’ and the practice of Welsh Not was borne.
+The cure was to remove the Welsh language from schooling.
+This was despite Welsh being the everyday language of the majority.
+As this attitude took hold, it became generally accepted that the Welsh language was a ‘problem’ and the practice of Welsh Not was borne.

 It wasn’t imposed on schools from above; it was a self-inflicted ‘medicine’.

 Parents and teachers accepted what they were told and saw it as a practical way to remove Welsh from the classroom.
-This general mindset shaped the creation of a Welsh education system designed to remove the ‘danger’ of children being exposed to their own language and culture.
+This general mindset shaped the creation of an education system that was designed to remove the ‘danger’ of Welsh children being exposed to their own language and culture.

 A website about Welsh related things.